Sidney Pacific Graduate Community Photo of SP by Andrew Chen

 About SPTV:

-This system is first and foremost an information dispersion medium.
+This system is first and foremost information dispersion medium in SP.
 A good part of the screens are used for displaying advertisement slides and videos for upcoming events.
 The information bar on the left displays the time, current weather, shuttle information.
 Headlines from major news sources, and upcoming events are also displayed.

-The SPTV chairs maintain both the physical components (monitors, tuners, power supplies) and the software running behind the scenes.
+The SPTV chairs maintain both the physical components (Raspberry Pis, monitors, tuners, power supplies) and the software running behind the scenes.
 We attend SP events (and sometimes hold our own).
 We take videos, and edit and post clips on the monitors for all to see.

 How to submit files for SPTV: